 Some of the major differences between the Purple Shamrock and true shamrocks is it is better adapted to indoor growing conditions, as the conditions aren’t bright enough for clovers to grow properly.
 In addition, true shamrocks have a fibrous root system, whereas Purple Shamrock and most species of Oxalis have a bulb-like or tuberous root system.

-Another major difference is true shamrocks perform as annuals and the Purple Shamrock is a perennial, although it goes through a period of dormancy in fall and winter when the foliage dies down only to sprout again in springtime.
+Another major difference is true shamrocks perform as annuals and the Purple Shamrock is a perennial, although it usually goes through a period of dormancy about once per year.

 Soil Conditions For Oxalis Triangularis